Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

     can use a tilemap group as a way of doing randomizations when doing immediate-mode tilemaps, we can make a random selection for the tilemap to instanciate from a tilemap group

+marker entities
+    use template flag to denote that entity should not be rendered at runtime, only in editor palette and animation frame are dependent on what the marker signifies markers can still be part of an entity group, attached to tilemaps, etc can have trigger condition attached, read things like proximity of player and other entities, position of self, etc. and those varaibles are usable with scripts should be able to use debug flag to show markers while level is running